rvalles/brntool/README.md

 # Notes

-The serial port in these two devices is hidden inside their case.
+The serial port in ARV4518PW SMC7904WBRA is hidden inside their case.
 If opened, there's a 5x2 header.
-Going horizontally from the marked pin, which is
-1: 2.RX, 3.TX, 5.GND, 6.+3.3v.
+Going horizontally from the marked pin, which is 1: 2.RX, 3.TX, 5.GND, 6.+3.3v.
 UART is at 115200bps.

 Some devices might have a different pinout, but I have yet to encounter any such hardware.